 Education in Emergencies: Social Cohesion, Peace and Conflict

-At Mokoro’s seminar, ‘Education in Emergencies: Resilience, Social Cohesion and Peace‘, we explored education in emergency and humanitarian contexts.
-Our focus was on affected populations’ resilience and social cohesion, and the ways in which states of peace, conflict, and upheaval brought about by natural disasters affect and influence these realities.
+Mokoro’s seminar, ‘Education in Emergencies: Resilience, Social Cohesion and Peace‘, explored education in emergency and humanitarian contexts.
+Their focus was on affected populations’ resilience and social cohesion, and the ways in which states of peace, conflict, and upheaval brought about by natural disasters affect and influence these realities.

 Conflicts, natural disasters, and the large-scale forced migration that often results, raise the question of how those affected by such events – particularly children – can continue to receive the education that will help them thrive in life and achieve their potential.
 In emergencies and humanitarian crises, education is often the first service interrupted and the last resumed, and the issues surrounding its provision affect those on the move as well as the communities that come to host them, raising provocative questions on how the opposing states of peace and conflict affect and influence social cohesion.